 On our departure from Mai Chau there will be a short trek via a village back to the roadside, (approx 2 hours walking).
 We then drive back to Hanoi and undertake a sightseeing tour of the city, visiting the Temple of Literature, the site of the oldest university in Vietnam with over 2000 graduates; Hoa Lo Prison & the Old Quarter of the city with its '36 Streets' where each street is home to shops selling particular products - e.g. 'silk street', 'gold street', 'paper street' and 'naff souvenir street'.
 In the evening there is the option to enjoy a performance of Hanoi's famous water puppets.

 We make an early start for the approximate 4 hour journey to Halong Bay.
 This is one of the most stunningly beautiful sights in South East Asia with roughly 3,000 limestone peaks rising directly from the clear emerald sea.
-We cruise among this amazing karst scenery, stopping to swim and kayak, allowing us to get to places inaccessible by boat (weather permitting), and enjoy a seafood lunch on board.
+We cruise among this amazing karst scenery in kayaks allowing us to get to places inaccessible by boat (weather permitting), and enjoy a seafood lunch on board.
 We overnight on board in twin share cabins with en suite facilities.

 We continue to cruise around Halong Bay this morning before returning to port.
 We then drive back to Hanoi, and transfer to the train station and board the Reunification Express for the overnight train ride to Hue, 500km to the south.